PoisotLab/ms_straight_lines/manuscript.md

 ecological principles.
 This has two causes.
 First, models that are variations of
 $L \approx b\times S^a$ have no constraints --  with the exception of the "constant connectance" model, in which $L_{\text{cc}}$ has a maximum value of
 $S^2$.
-However, we know that the number of interactions within a food web is both lower and upper bounded [@Mart92; @PoisGrav14]: there can be no more than
-$S^2$ links, and there can be no fewer than $S-1$ links.
+However, we know that the number of links within a food web is both lower and upper bounded [@Mart92; @PoisGrav14]: there can be no more than $S^2$ links, and there can be no fewer than $S-1$ links.
 This minimum of $S-1$ represents communities where all species interact and at least some of the organisms are heterotrophs [@Mart92].
 Numerous simple food webs could have this minimal number of links -- for example, a linear food chain wherein each trophic level consists of a single species, each of which consumes only the species below it; or a grazing herbivore which feeds on every plant in a field.
-Thus interaction number is constrained by ecological principles to be between $S^2$ and $S-1$, something which no present model includes.
+Thus the number of links is constrained by ecological principles to be between $S^2$ and $S-1$, something which no present model includes.
 Secondly, accurate predictions of $L$ from $S$ are often difficult because of how parameters are estimated.
 This is usually done using a Gaussian likelihood for $L$, often after log transformation of both $L$ and $S$.
 While this approach ensures that predicted values of $L$ are always positive, it does nothing to ensure that they stay below $S^2$ and above $S-1$.
-Thus a good model for $L$ should meet these two needs: a bounded expression for the mean $\hat{L}$, as well as a bounded distribution for the likelihood.
+Thus a good model for $L$ should meet these two needs: a bounded expression for the average number of links, as well as a bounded distribution for its likelihood.

 Here we suggest a new perspective for a model of $L$ as a function of $S$ which respects ecological bounds, and has a bounded distribution of the likelihood.
 We